 There can no longer be any doubt about the urgency of the need for comprehensive change to the nursing home model as the predominant institution for long-term care of seniors and people with disabilities.
 Not only is a fundamental restructuring of facility operations necessary, but as a coalition of advocates with first-hand experience, we are here to say it can be done.
 New public policies are urgently required to promote community-based services while improving the conditions inside existing facilities.
 These places remain far too vulnerable at a time when the threat of a Covid-19 resurgence remains high.

-See the State Legislative Endorsements page for a list of all Dignity Alliance supported bills.
+See the State Legislative Endorsements page and the Federal Legislative Endorsements page for a list of all Dignity Alliance supported bills.

 Positions and Actions